-I started writing my newsletter back in June 2020.
+I started writing this newsletter back in June.
 My initial goal was to stay consistent and publish once a week.
 I had read enough productivity articles and watched enough Thomas Frank and Ali Abdaal videos to know that consistency was king.
 If you want outputs, do something over and over again and eventually the compounding effect will create growth.
 Seemed simple enough.

 I was 10 weeks in and pretty proud of myself for staying consistent.
 I dedicated Monday evenings to writing to make sure that I published something by Tuesday.
 I pushed away studying on Monday nights and also built accountability with my friend Wesley, who is also building a writing habit.

 Everything was going well.
 I was enjoying writing, publishing and the dopamine hit of having a 10 week streak.
 I had a Notion dashboard to track my progress, fully built with an idea pipeline.
 I was engaging with people on Twitter and growing my audience there.
 I was approaching my secret goal (that I told myself wasn’t my goal) of 100 subscribers by the end of 2020.

 And then life happened and I missed an issue.